Hurley Common: Recreation

 The village has a public house called the Anchor Inn with a small play area, halfway between Hurley Common and Hurley.
 There is also a riding school in the village called Holly Riding School.
 The village does not have a village hall but there is one in Wood End and one in Hurley.
 The nearest leisure facilities are in Kingsbury, and the Snowdome in Tamworth.

 Transport

 Hurley Common lies close to the M42 at junction 10.
-The village has 3 bus stops along the road named Hurley Common served by routes 767, 777, 115, 118 and 119 and the nearest railway station is Wilnecote.
+The village has three bus stops along the road named Hurley Common served by routes 767, 777, 115, 118 and 119 and the nearest railway station is Wilnecote.
 The nearest airport is Birmingham (17 miles).

 Media

 The local newspapers covering the area are the Tamworth Herald and the Atherstone Recorder.
-Local radio includes BBC Coventry & Warwickshire, Free Coventry & Warwickshire and Capital Mid-Counties.
+Local radio includes BBC CWR, Hits Radio Coventry & Warwickshire and Capital Mid-Counties.
 The village is covered by the Central ITV and BBC West Midlands TV regions.